 The essential thing is to deliver your key messages.
-To get them across during the interview, you will benefit from rehearsing the key messages and practice them in brief statements.
+Mention them early in the interview and repeat them if possible.
+To get all your key messages across during the interview, you will benefit from rehearsing them and practice them in brief statements.
 Alternatively, memorise keywords and bullet points to deliver memorable soundbites (typically they are 10 to 20 seconds long).
 Review supporting facts and figures so you are comfortable discussing them.